MikeTheShadow/AutoRegisterHelper/README.md

     public void onEnable() {
         // Creating an auto-register for the base package the plugin is contained in AutoRegister autoRegister = new AutoRegister(this,"com.miketheshadow.exampleplugin");
+        autoRegister.enableDebugMessages();
+        // Start collection of all classes.
+Allows you to set configuration options above autoRegister.start();
         /*
         Running default setup registers all classes annotated with the command annotations or any listeners